district10/blog/_posts/post-0001-pandoc-readme.md

 Metadata will be taken from the fields of the YAML object and added to any existing document metadata.
-Metadata can contain lists and objects (nested arbitrarily), but all string scalars will be interpreted as markdown.
+Metadata can contain lists and objects (nested arbitrarily), but all string scalars will be interpreted as Markdown.
 Fields with names ending in an underscore will be ignored by pandoc.
 (They may be given a role by external processors.)